atubak400/Docker-Essentials/README.md

 CMD node app.js
 ```

-> The Dockerfile you've provided is a simple configuration for creating a Docker container that runs a Node.js application:
+> The code in the Dockerfile is a simple configuration for creating a Docker container that runs a Node.js application:

 * FROM node:alpine - This line specifies the base image for the container, using a lightweight version of Node.js based on Alpine Linux.
 * COPY . /app - This command copies the contents of the current directory (where the Dockerfile is located) into the /app directory inside the container.